Quick Details

 -

-- Keep at least 100 yards from wolves and bears
+● Maintain at least 100 yards from wolves, bears, and cougars (mountain lions)

 Still have questions?
 Check out our FAQ’s page!